wessamAl/Car-Rental-Project/README.md

 ### Reports
 - The management can generated after completing the booking and payment.
 - Reports can be exported in CSV or PDF format.
+## Loyalty and Rewards System
+Provide a loyalty program for users that offers points or discounts on future rentals.